... ...

 • Storage Bins (Staging Bays)

-Staging areas are used for interim storage during unloading and loading, and can be assigned
+Staging areas are used for interim storage during unloading and loading, and can be assigned to one or multiple warehouse doors.
+They play a central role in inbound and outbound determination logic.

 We have configured a total of 14 staging areas for our warehouse.
 You can download the complete list from the resource center.